buildingblocs/2020/pre-event/competition/index.md

 <details>
 <summary><strong>Mother's Day Edition (Completed)</strong></summary><br>

-Congrats to <strong>Mr Leo Qi Yi Joel</strong> of Dunman High School, the winner for our BuildingBloCS 2020 Competition Series - Mother's Day Edition!
+Congrats to <strong>Mr Leo Qiyi Joel</strong> of Dunman High School, the winner for our BuildingBloCS 2020 Competition Series - Mother's Day Edition!
 Mr Leo has submitted an entry where you can send email greetings to express your appreciation to your mum!<br><br>

 You can access his entry <strong><a href="https://github.com/redarkham/BBCS-X-MothersDay">here.</a></strong><br><br>